hartwigmedical/hmftools/lilac/README.md

-RefUnique | Fragments uniquely assigned to allele RefShared | Fragments assigned to allele and others in this solution RefWild | Fragments matched to a wildcard allele TumorTotal | As above for tumor BAM
+RefUnique | Fragments uniquely assigned to allele RefShared | Fragments assigned to allele and others in this solution RefWild | Fragments matched to a wildcard allele TumorCopyNumber | Copy number from Tumor/Ref fragment ratio and Purple copy number TumorTotal | As above for tumor BAM
 TumorUnique | As above for tumor BAM
 TumorShared | As above for tumor BAM
 TumorWild | As above for tumor BAM
+RnaTotal | As above for RNA BAM
+RnaUnique | As above for RNA BAM
+RnaShared | As above for RNA BAM
+RnaWild | As above for RNA BAM
-TumorCopyNumber | Copy number from Tumor/Ref fragment ratio and Purple copy number SomaticMissense | Matched missense variants SomaticNonsenseOrFrameshift | Matched nonsense or frameshift variants SomaticSplice | Matched splice variants
+SomaticMissense | Matched missense variants SomaticNonsenseOrFrameshift | Matched nonsense or frameshift variants SomaticSplice | Matched splice variants